-The following table details the activity within the allowance for mortgage loan losses at December 31.
-The provision reflects new loans and maturities, and the deductions reflect payments on loans and recoveries received.
+The following table details the activity within the allowance for mortgage loan losses, prior to the adoption of ASU No. 2016-13 at December 31.
+The provision reflected new loans and maturities and the deductions reflected payments on loans and recoveries received.

-2022 2021
+2022

-Beginning of year \$ 2,792 \$ 2,854
+Beginning of year \$ 2,792

-Provision 387 539
+Provision 387

-Deductions (426) (601)
+Deductions (426)

-End of year \$ 2,753 \$ 2,792
+End of year \$ 2,753

-The allowance for loan losses is monitored and evaluated at multiple levels with a process that includes, but is not limited to, the factors presented below.
-Generally, we establish the allowance for loan losses using the collectively evaluated impairment methodology at an overall portfolio level and then specifically identify an allowance for loan losses on loans that contain elevated risk profiles.
+The allowance for credit losses is monitored and evaluated at multiple levels with a process that includes, but is not limited to, the factors presented below.
+Generally, we establish the allowance for credit losses using the collectively evaluated impairment methodology at an overall portfolio level and then specifically identify an allowance for credit losses on loans that contain elevated risk profiles.
 If we determine through our evaluation that a loan has an elevated specific risk profile, we then individually assess the loan's risk profile and may assign a specific allowance value based on many factors, including those identified below.